<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 SSO is fundamentally more secure than not having SSO in place because it significantly improves an organisation’s security posture in mitigating the risk of data breaches.

-With a Single Sign-On solution, the initial authentication takes place either with the user verifying themselves directly to the IdP, or via an enterprise’s existing corporate directory.
-While this may be perceived as a single point of failure, the reality is that the alternative – requiring users to memorise dozens of different passwords – creates many points of failure which are far weaker and more difficult to secure.
-Using SSO to leverage the trust delegated by the corporate network ensures even cloud applications have the same level of security as the corporate directory.
+With a Single Sign-On solution, the initial authentication takes place either with the user verifying themselves directly to the IdP, or via the enterprise’s existing corporate directory.
+While this may be perceived as a single point of failure, the reality is that the alternative – requiring users to memorise dozens of different corporate passwords – creates many points of failure which are far weaker and more difficult to secure.
+Using SSO to leverage the trust delegated by the corporate network ensures even cloud applications can have the same level of security as the corporate network.

-Maintaining so many passwords is only possible for the typical employee by adopting insecure practices such as writing passwords down, reusing them, or using easy-to-crack passwords.
-If the user is only required to authenticate themselves with a single set of credentials, additional layers of security are easily added, such as the requirement to be on the corporate network (either physically or through a VPN), or the addition of Multi-Factor Authentication.
+Maintaining so many passwords is only possible for the typical employee by adopting unsecure practices such as writing passwords down, reusing them, or using easy-to-crack passwords.
+If the user is only required to authenticate themselves with a single set of credentials, additional layers of security are easily added to this, such as the requirement to be on the corporate network (either physically or through a VPN), or the addition of Multi-Factor Authentication.

 The greatest risk to corporate data is unauthorised access to the cloud applications that exist outside of the network perimeter.
-Having an SSO solution in place enables these apps to be protected, either by passwordless authentication, or unique, high-entropy passwords, making them orders of magnitude more secure than when an employee is charged with creating and managing password access to these applications.
+Having an SSO solution in place enables these apps to be protected, either by:

 Phishing attacks

-The growth of phishing represents the biggest challenge in cybersecurity for enterprises, with the 2021 Verizon Data Breach Report finding that phishing was the most common action in data breaches, present in 36% - up from 25% the previous year.
+The growth of phishing represents the biggest challenge in cybersecurity for enterprises, with Verizon’s Data Breach Report finding that phishing was the most common action in data breaches, present in 36%.

 In more modern, sophisticated attacks, users are usually redirected to a login page which is a spoofed version of a site or app they may frequently log into.
 When their credentials are entered, the attacker can use these to gain access to their account in the future, as well as any others that reuse the same credentials.

-When an organisation implements an SSO solution, however, passwords are either replaced by token-based authentication, or are unknown to the user.
-This essentially makes a successful phishing attack impossible – in the case of token-based authentication, there is no password that can be entered into a spoofed site, and in the case of Secure Web Authentication, the user cannot be phished of the password since they are not aware of it.
-In both cases, the IdP will also not recognise the site as trusted, so no credentials will be disclosed.
+When an organisation implements an SSO solution, however, passwords are either replaced with token-based authentication, or can be hidden from the workforce.
+This essentially makes a successful phishing attack impossible – in the case of token-based authentication, there is no password that can be entered into a spoofed site, and in the case of and SSO solution that can hide passwords from users, the user cannot be phished of the password since they are not aware of the passwords.
+In both cases, the SSO solution will also not recognise the site as trusted, so no credentials will be disclosed.

 Brute force attacks